ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

    the future.

-In order to ensure this, the client selects a proxy (that serves the oblivious proxy resource) that it trusts will protect this information by forwarding the encrypted request and response without passing it to the server (that serves the oblivious encapsulation resource).
+In order to ensure this, the client selects a proxy (that serves the Oblivious Relay Resource) that it trusts will protect this information by forwarding the Encapsulated Request and response without passing it to the server (that serves the Oblivious Gateway Resource).

 In this section, a deployment where there are three entities is considered:

 * A client makes requests and receives responses
-* A proxy operates the oblivious proxy resource
+* A proxy operates the Oblivious Relay Resource
-* A server operates both the oblivious encapsulation resource and the oblivious target resource
+* A server operates both the Oblivious Gateway Resource and the oblivious target resource

-To achieve the stated privacy goals, the oblivious proxy resource cannot be operated by the same entity as the oblivious encapsulation resource.
-However, colocation of the oblivious encapsulation resource and oblivious target resource simplifies the interactions between those resources without affecting client privacy.
+To achieve the stated privacy goals, the Oblivious Relay Resource cannot be operated by the same entity as the Oblivious Gateway Resource.
+However, colocation of the Oblivious Gateway Resource and oblivious target resource simplifies the interactions between those resources without affecting client privacy.